Our Kitchen Packing Guide

 With the unique and fragile items that reside in your kitchen, take care to use proper boxes and packing methods.
 We can provide you with new, specially designed dish boxes and bubble wrap to protect your breakables.
 However, you can use dish towels, old newspapers (which may leave residue) or follow Recipe.com’s advice by using plastic bags or leftover shredded paper to layer your individually wrapped dishes.
 Using your containers like Russian nesting dolls, pack smaller items into sequentially larger ones.
 Avoid making boxes too heavy and pack cookbooks separately using book boxes.
 Wrap sharp knives in cardboard and tape to protect the blades and yourself.
 We recommend only using new moving boxes that are sturdier for kitchen items.

-Once you begin the moving process, start having a smorgasbord!
+Have a smorgasbord!
 Dig deep into your pantry and freezer and use the food you forgot about if it’s still safe to eat and desirable.
-If you find edible food you don’t want, Apartment Guide suggests donating the food to a food bank or shelter.
+If you find edible food you don’t want, consider donating the food to a food bank or shelter.
 Food and other perishables cannot be sent to storage.
 If you want to take the goods with you, carefully seal any opened containers or transfer the contents to another container before transporting them.
 With cans, disperse them equally between several boxes so they’re not overwhelmingly heavy.
 Limit your spending on groceries and kitchen supplies until you move.
 Also, ensure you leave behind enough daily supplies or use disposable ones.
 Don’t forget to either buy or save snacks for you and your movers on moving day!

 Even though you’re well-acquainted with your washer and dryer, it may be easier and more economical if you let them stay.
 Transporting appliances seems cheaper than buying but involves more muscle and disconnection and installation hassles when you could just purchase new ones that match and fit in your new kitchen or use the ones already there.
 The choice is yours but give this wise consideration before you decide.